 ao: auditory only; va: audio-visual; vo: visual only

-The purpose of our study is to address two specific questions: Firstly, we aim to determine if auditory feedback modulates target force tremor in ET patients in a comparable manner to visual feedback and to combined multisensory feedback of both conditions.
-Secondly, we aim to assess whether pupil dilation, as a marker for arousal and noradrenergic activation, is increased during the high feedback conditions.
+The purpose of our study is to address two specific questions: First, we aim to determine if auditory feedback modulates target force tremor in ET patients in a comparable manner to visual feedback and to combined multisensory feedback.
+Second, we aim to assess whether pupil diameter, as a marker for arousal and noradrenergic activation, is increased during high feedback conditions.
 We hypothesize that ET patients experience greater arousal and pupil dilation during the enhanced feedback conditions compared to healthy controls (HC), independently of the type of feedback.

 Results